Welcome to today's edition of the Rush 24-7 podcast.

 Get out there and vote against him or whatever.

-Uh the uh the Reverend Sharpton uh will not be held accountable or called to account uh because minorities can get away.
+The Reverend Sharpton will not be held accountable or called to account because minorities can get away.

-Nitt Romney, I think, ought to ask now for secret service uh protection, ladies and gentlemen, because of this hate speech from Reverend Sharp.
+Mitt Romney, I think, ought to ask now for secret service protection, ladies and gentlemen, because of this hate speech from Reverend Sharpton.

 Back after this.

-A little lesson here in drive-by media coverage, as it relates to the way they cover news about Republicans and Democrats.
+All right, a little lesson here in drive-by media coverage as it relates to the way they cover news about Republicans and Democrats.

-I got a story here from a Houston Chronicle bitten uh written by Bennett Roth of the Houston Chronicle Washington Bureau.
+I got a story here from the Houston Chronicle written by Bennett Roth of the Houston Chronicle, Washington Bureau.

-The subhead packed money steered toward party that heads key committees.
+The subhead, PAC money steered toward party that heads key committees.

 All right.